The-Alpha-Project/alpha-core/README.md

 ## Run in Docker

-Minimum requirements are `docker` version `19.03` and `docker-compose` version `1.28`.
+Minimum requirements are docker 19.03+ and docker-compose 1.28+.
-You can install `docker` through your OS package manager and `docker-compose` using `pip3`, for any more info or clarification you can [check the official installation docs](https://docs.docker.com/engine/install/).
+You can install `docker` through your OS package manager or [via download through the docker.com site](https://docs.docker.com/engine/install/) and `docker-compose` using `pip3 install docker-compose`..

 1. Copy `etc/config/config.yml.dist` to `etc/config/config.yml`
 2. Run: `docker-compose up -d`
 ### Development in Docker

+The docker-compose configuration will mount the entire project folder on `/var/wow` in the main container.
+To access the container run `docker-compose exec main bash` as usual, to inspect the logs `docker-compose logs -f main`

+Codebase is under a continuous watch process and server will reboot everytime the code has changed.
+To manually restart the server run `docker-compose restart main`
+### Database management

 An additional phpmyadmin image is provided in the docker-compose for ease of browsing the database, this is accessible through compose profiles.